 U.S. citizens are able to visit Kazakhstan without a visa for up to 30 days for all purposes of travel, with the exceptions of employment and missionary work.
 Individuals traveling visa-free in Kazakhstan cannot stay for longer than 30 days at once, or for more than a total of 90 days in the course of any six-month period.

 Individuals traveling for both business and tourism may qualify for 10-year Kazakhstani visas.
-Visa’d travelers are able to stay for periods of up to 60 days at a time on business, or up to 30 days at a time for tourism.
+Travelers with a visa are able to stay for periods of up to 60 days at a time on business, or up to 30 days at a time for tourism.
 Kazakhstan issues five-year, multiple-entry visas to applicants qualifying for diplomatic, official, and media travel.

-More information on entry and exit requirements can be found at https://travel.state.gov
+More information on entry and exit requirements can be found at:

 Migration Police Nur-Sultan

 31 Imanov Street (Between Beisekbayev Street and Sembinova Street)Tel.: +7 (7172) 374867 Tel.: +7 (7172) 374876 Open Monday – Friday (9 a.m. to 6 p.m.)

 Migration Police Almaty